 Wildsmith Productions Limited

 Ben Towers is an entrepreneur who started his own web design company at the age of just eleven.
 He grew and developed his businesses into a thriving social media consultancy.
-Ben later exited the business following a multi-million-pound merger with another agency where he served as a director before launching a new venture.
-All before he was twenty.
+He exited the business following a multi-million-pound merger with another agency where he served as a director before launching a new venture.
+All before he was twenty-years-old.
 Widely acclaimed by the British business community, he’s been named NatWest Entrepreneur of the Year and dubbed one of the UK’s most exciting entrepreneurs by Sir Richard Branson.

-After designing a website for a family friend for fifty pounds Ben balanced schoolwork with managing a growing web design business.
-Facing some unusual challenges, such as his children’s bank account being frozen because of the number and size of transactions going through and having to study for exams and fire a member of staff for not responding to clients, Ben was running a fully-fledged SME with a team of twenty six before he was eighteen.
+After designing a website for a family friend for fifty pounds, Ben balanced schoolwork with managing a growing web design business.
+Facing some unusual challenges, such as his children’s bank account being frozen because of the number and size of transactions, and having to study for exams and fire a member of staff for not responding to clients, Ben was running a fully-fledged SME with a team of twenty six before he was eighteen.
 Working on campaigns for companies including QuickBooks, Pot Noodle, Champneys, and Virgin, he had to decide between focusing on his business or taking his A Levels.
 Ben compromised and became the first person to employ themselves as an apprentice in his own business - which meant having an employee review his work.

 After leaving the agency, Ben became an advisor and Communications Director at pharmaceutical giant GSK, a mentor to new entrepreneurs, and an investor in a range of startups.
 He topped The Times’ global Super Teen Power List and was an advisor on the CBBC series Pocket Money Pitch (a Dragons’ Den for young entrepreneurs).
 Ben is an advisor to the Royal Family, supporting digital initiatives and entrepreneurship programs.
 He was also appointed by the UK Government to lead on the Innovation and Entrepreneurship review and strategy with the Department for Business.